 You know just how much I love Moscow Mules.
 On top of being an easy cocktail, that you can enjoy any time of year, it’s one of the most versatile drinks you can make.

-It’s easy to change up the flavors and create delicious cocktails that match seasonal ingredients or even just a vibe.
+It’s easy to change up the flavors and create delicious cocktails that match seasonal ingredients.

 The ginger beer, lime and mint of a basic Mule takes on a new flavor profile when spiced rum is added.